Ship-Noise-Vibration-Lab/tensorflow_docker/README.md

     ```bash
     OpenGL vendor string: Microsoft Corporation
     OpenGL renderer string: D3D12 (NVIDIA GeForce GTX 1660 Ti)
-    OpenGL core profile version string: 3.3 (Core Profile) Mesa 21.0.3 - kisak-mesa PPA
     ```

-    If not, do
+    If NOT, do

     ```bash
     sudo add-apt-repository ppa:kisak/kisak-mesa && sudo apt-get update && sudo apt dist-upgrade
     ```

+### Important note for WSL2 in Windows Machine users
+Using docker in WSL2 can eat up disk drive space very fast.
+It's becasue the expanded virtual drive of the WSL2 is not being reduced when it restarts.
+You may try pruning the docker images and containers.
+And compating the virtual disk size using diskpart.

 ## For Ubuntu Machine

 ### (For GPU version) Set proprietrary NVIDIA graphics driver

 - If you are running only with CPUs, you do not need this
 - Choose `[proprietrary, tested]` driver on Additional Derivers at Software & Updates.
-For example, `nvidia-driver-460`
+For example, `nvidia-driver-460` or `nvidia-driver-510`
 - To test the correct installation,

   ```